Ted Slocum

 Mobile UI Testing

-As someone who’s sloppily built a cross-platform app, I’ve experienced firsthand the challenges of maintaining consistent UI elements and user experiences across iOS and Android.
-Frameworks like React Native and component libraries like Paper enable single-codebase development of cross-platform applications.
-That said, development usually happens on a single simulator, and given the nuances of different platforms and screen sizes, this leaves a lot of room for UI errors.
+As someone who’s sloppily built a cross-platform app, I’ve experienced the chaos of maintaining consistent UI elements and user experiences across iOS and Android.
+Frameworks like React Native and component libraries like Paper handle the heavy lifting of enabling single-codebase development for cross-platform applications.
+That said, there is still a lot of room for UI errors as developers usually only test on a single simulator and are moving quickly.

-This is where mobile UI testing frameworks come in: They let you connect your codebase to a single testing suite that validates your app’s appearance and functionality across multiple platforms simultaneously.
-One test suite, reliability across multiple platforms and devices!
+This is where mobile UI testing frameworks come in: They let you connect your codebase to a single testing suite that validates your app’s appearance and functionality across multiple platforms and devices.
+I wish I used one of these frameworks when I built my app… next time!

 Maestro